-Sales proceeds recorded from the Pilot Plant to date have totalled US\$5.5 million from 4,051 ounces of gold at an average selling price of US\$1,259.88 per ounce and 19,247 ounces of silver at an average selling price of US\$19.71 per ounce.
-Approximately US\$60,000 is anticipated before the end of the second quarter of the calendar year for total sales proceeds from the Phase I - Pilot Plant of approximately US\$5.5 million.
+Receipts from refiners regarding the Pilot Plant to date have totalled US\$5.5 million from 4,065 ounces of gold at an average selling price of US\$1,259.31 per ounce and 19,494 ounces of silver at an average selling price of US\$19.67 per ounce.
 Gold and silver sales from the Pilot Plant as per the PEA budget were estimated at US\$5.3 million, using prices for gold and silver of US\$1,500 and US\$30 per ounce, respectively.
-With the decrease in metals prices since the date of the PEA, the increase in sales proceeds that the Company anticipates over the PEA budget can be attributed to the additional tonnage placed on the leach pad and the significantly higher recoveries of gold from solution (84% versus 75%, as per the PEA).
+With the decrease in metals prices since the date of the PEA, the increase in sales proceeds over the PEA budget can be attributed to the additional tonnage placed on the leach pad and the significantly higher recoveries of gold from solution (82% versus 75%, as per the PEA).

-As at December 31, 2014, total exploration and evaluation costs for the Moss Mine amounted to \$25.2 million less proceeds from gold and silver sales of \$6.1 million, net \$19.1 million.
-Additional costs related to the Moss Mine were recorded in property, plant and equipment and intangible assets (total Moss Mine costs of \$26.4 million).
-As of the date of this MD&A, the Company had fulfilled its "earn-in" obligation excluding completion of the BFS under the agreement with Patriot Gold.
-Work continues on the FS at an increased level and the completion date is expected towards the end of the second quarter of the 2015 calendar year.
+As of March 31, 2015, total exploration and evaluation costs for the Moss Mine amounted to \$28.4 million less proceeds from gold and silver sales of \$6.7 million, net \$21.7 million.
+Additional costs associated with the Moss Mine were recorded in property, plant and equipment and intangible assets (total Moss Mine costs of \$29.7 million).
+As of the date of this MD&A, the Company had fulfilled its "earn-in" obligation excluding completion of the BFS, which is expected towards the end of the second quarter of the 2015 calendar year.